-West Bromwich Albion FC - The Hawthorns
+West Bromwich Albion FC - Hawthorns

 Stadium Info

 The Hawthorns has been the home of West Bromwich Albion since 1900, when it became the sixth ground to be used by the club.
 The stadium was the last Football League ground to be built in the 19th century and at an altitude of 551 feet, it is the highest above sea level among those of all 92 Premier League and Football League clubs.
-The more vociferous home fans are situated in the Birmingham Rd end and are afforded an excellent unobscured view of the action.
+The more vociferous home fans are situated in the Birmingham Rd end and are afforded an excellent unobstructed view of the action.
 Actually, there are no bad seats inside the stadium with all four stands being single tiered affairs without a single pillar.
 Two new video screens have been installed in the ground recently.
 One at the Smethwick End side of the East Stand and the other in the opposite corner of the Halfords Lane Stand.

 Away Fans